How to Make Lunch ahead of time

 I pack most of my lunches in EasyLunchboxes.

-They are not totally leak proof, but a lot of people think that just because they don’t seal well enough to keep liquid in somehow also means that they don’t close tightly enough to keep food fresh, and that’s simply not the case.
+They are not totally leak proof, but a lot of people think that just because they don’t seal well enough to keep liquid in somehow also means that they don’t close tightly enough to keep food fresh, and that’s simply not the case. (see the picture comparison above of the same lunch three days apart.

 I can put crackers or tortilla chips in an EasyLunchbox and stick it in the fridge and they will still be crunchy 3 days later!